Edward Capehart O'Kelley

-Edward Capehart O'Kelley (October 1, 1857 – January 13, 1904) was an American murderer who killed Robert Ford, who had killed the famous outlaw Jesse James to receive a bounty.
-He was the subject of a 1994 book by his (O'Kelley's) great-great-niece.
+Edward Capehart O'Kelley (October 1, 1857 or 1858 – January 13, 1904), alternately identified as Edmud O'Kelley, spelled mistakenly as O'Kelly or using the letter "O" as his middle initial, was an American deputy sheriff.
+He murdered Robert Ford, who had killed the famous outlaw Jesse James to receive a bounty.
+O'Kelley was the subject of a 1994 book by his great-great-niece.

-Over the years, historians and contemporary newspapers erroneously spelled O'Kelley's surname as "Kelly" or "O'Kelly", sometimes mistakenly using the letter "O" as his middle initial.

 Early years

 Little is known of O'Kelley's youth, although his birthplace is reported as Harrisonville, Missouri.
+Ed is also found in three census records, and is listed in each as being born in Tennessee.
 His mother was Margaret Ann Capehart (July 6, 1836 – July 27, 1903), but at the time of her July 14, 1857, marriage to Dr. Thomas Katlett O'Kelley (October 20, 1833 – October 9, 1923) she was already pregnant with Edward.
 It is believed that Thomas was not Edward's father.

 Edward was a child during the American Civil War.
 In Thomas' Civil War Veteran Pension File, where Thomas was required to list all his children and their dates of birth, Edward is not included on the list.

+He worked as a deputy sheriff in Pueblo, Colorado.

 Murder of Robert Ford

 Robert Ford befriended outlaw Jesse James in 1882, when he and his brother Charley joined his gang.
 They lived with James and his family for a time.
-Ford shot James in the back of the head to collect a state bounty of $5,000.
+Ford shot James in the back of the head to collect a state bounty of $10,000.
 By 1892, he operated a tent saloon in the silver mining camp of Creede, Colorado.

 On June 8, 1892, while Ford was preparing to open his saloon, O’Kelley walked into the tent with a shotgun.
 Ford was turned away from the front entrance.
-O’Kelley called out, "Hello, Bob."
+O'Kelley called out, "Hello, Bob."
 As Ford turned around to see who spoke, O’Kelley fired his shotgun, hitting Ford in the neck and killing him instantly.

-O’Kelley never explained why he had shot Ford.
-According to one account, O’Kelley married a relative of the Younger Brothers Gang and became friends with Jesse James, who became a cousin by marriage.
-Another version contends that con man Soapy Smith assured O’Kelley he’d be famous if he killed Ford.
-One theory involves the accusation that O’Kelley had stolen Ford’s diamond ring, and the dispute had escalated.
-O’Kelley was initially imprisoned for life, though his sentence was later reduced to 18 years.
-In the end, O’Kelley served only around 9 years at the Colorado State Penitentiary before being released due, firstly, to a 7,000-signature petition in favor of his release, and, secondly, to a medical condition.
+O'Kelley never explained why he had shot Ford.
+According to one account, O'Kelley married a relative of the Younger Brothers Gang and became friends with Jesse James, who became a cousin by marriage.
+Another version contends that con man Soapy Smith assured O'Kelley he would be famous if he killed Ford.
+One theory involves the accusation that O'Kelley had stolen Ford's diamond ring, and the dispute had escalated.
+O'Kelley was initially imprisoned for life, though his sentence was later reduced to 18 years.
+In the end, O'Kelley served only around 9 years at the Colorado State Penitentiary before being released due, firstly, to a 7,000-signature petition in favor of his release, and, secondly, to a medical condition.